Brazos County confirms 60 new COVID-19 cases

 This is a current count of COVID-19 cases in the Brazos Valley, updated as information is sent in.
 Additional information on these cases, when available, can be found on the KBTX homepage.

-23 people are currently hospitalized.
-Three people were discharged from the hospital in the last 24 hours.
-1,908 patients are classified as recovered, which means they have been fever-free for 72 hours without fever-reducing medications, and it has been 10 days after onset of symptoms.
+29 people are currently hospitalized.
+Six people were discharged from the hospital in the last 24 hours.
+2,293 patients are classified as recovered, which means they have been fever-free for 72 hours without fever-reducing medications, and it has been 10 days after onset of symptoms.

 Here is a breakdown of confirmed COVID-19 cases by zip code in Brazos County: